 What to Expect during your First Class

-What to Expect
+What to Expect in your 1st lesson

-What Will You Learn in Your First Alexander Technique Class?
+What Will You Learn in Alexander Class?

 • How the head-neck-back relationship effects how we feel and function (well or not so well) in our daily lives.